vertica/VerticaPy/docs/source/user_guide_machine_learning_introduction.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_ml_plot_introduction_3.html

 In this section, we went over a few of the many ML algorithms available in VerticaPy.

-In the next lesson, we'll cover creating a regression model.
+In the next lesson, we'll go over :ref:`user_guide.machine_learning.time_series`